jassielof/waylandify/README.md

 ### Desktop file not found

 If waylandify can't find the desktop file:
+1. Run `waylandify list` to see what's detected
-1. Check if the executable is in your PATH: `which <executable-name>`
+2. Check if the executable is in your PATH: `which <executable-name>`
-2. Manually search for desktop files: `find /usr/share/applications ~/.local/share/applications -name "*.desktop"`
+3. Manually search for desktop files: `find /usr/share/applications ~/.local/share/applications -name "*.desktop"`
-3. Verify the executable name in the desktop file matches your config
+4. Verify the executable name in the desktop file matches your config

 ### Flags not working